 These Enfield paper cartridges are made to an historical pattern dating to the late 1850s and utilize a 550-caliber, 530 grain Enfield "Pritchett-style" bullet fitted with a base plug, like the originals.
 The bullets are pressed into shape by compression like the originals, instead of being cast from molten lead.
 In 1859, the 550-caliber bullet was adopted for the Enfield rifle, marking the final refinement to the military muzzleloading firearm.
 There would be no further developments before breechloading rifles with metallic cartridges were adopted in the late 1860s.
 This modern recreation is the result of the better part of a decade of research.
 This is precision ammo, made within tolerances measured to the thousandth of an inch, and I have attempted to recreate the historic English ammunition down to the smallest detail, including:

-· cartridge made with 13lb weight 100% cotton rag paper (not wood pulp paper, which absorbs wax)
+· cartridges made with historically correct 100% cotton rag paper (not wood pulp paper, which absorbs wax)

 · bullet end of cartridge lubricated up to the shoulder of the ball with beeswax